jxm6165/Towards-Applying-ML-Techinque-For-Fault-Localization/README.md

 * Start Prediction and Get Vectors.

- To start predict the code snippet files.
+  To start predicting the code snippet files.
 Modify [`interactive_predict.py`](https://github.com/jxm6165/Towards-Applying-ML-Techinque-For-Fault-Localization/blob/master/interactive_predict.py) to change the directory into that storing code snippet files.

   Then, run
  ```bash
  python3 code2vec.py --load models/java14_model/saved_model_iter8.release --export_code_vectors --predict > vectors.log
  ```
   We will get code vectors corresponding to each code snippet in that directory saved in `vectors.log`.

 * Split to Seperate Files.